dxy-cs/asterinas/docs/src/osdk/guide/intel-tdx.md

 # Running an OS in Intel TDX env

-OSDK supports running your OS in an [Intel TDX](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html) environment conveniently.
+The OSDK supports running your OS in an [Intel TDX](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html) environment conveniently.
 Intel TDX can provide a more secure environment for your OS.

 ## Prepare the Intel TDX Environment